 Initially developed out of necessity based on the climate conditions, rugs were first used as a way of keeping the home warm during the harsh winter.
 Due to the unfortunate tendency for textiles to break down over time, there is very little physical evidence of early Armenian fabrics and rugs.
 However, archeologist have unearthed several partial rugs that could be Armenian in origin based on their bright colors and distinctive weaving pattern.
 The Pazyryk rug, dating from the possibly the 3rd to 5th century BCE and currently the oldest known rug in the world, is thought to be of Armenian origin, although this assertion is highly contested.

 Photo Left: Pazyryk Carpet, thought to be of Armenian Origin, c.
 3rd to 5th BCE.
 Currently housed at St. Petersburg’s Hermitage Musuem.

-Following the adoption of Christianity as the majority religion in 301 CE and the creation of the second official Christian State in history, the iconography of Armenian rugs became distinctly religious.
+Following the adoption of Christianity as the majority religion in 301 CE, the iconography of Armenian rugs became distinctly religious.
 Developing alongside architecture and manuscript art, textiles from this era became part of a larger group of art that was undeniably and distinctly Armenian.
 The cross, which was incorporated during the Middle Ages, would come to be the dominate carpet motif.
 Other biblical and Christ motifs, such as the Garden of Eden, were interwoven without other classic imagery like flowers, geometric shapes, and intricate decorative elements to give Armenian carpets a distinctive and memorable look.

 The Devasation of World War I